villekf/OMEGA-doc/docs/source/technical.rst

 For backprojection, the process is different depending on whether PET/SPECT or CT data used.
 For PET/SPECT, the backprojection uses the same ray-based approach as forward projection.
 CT-data, on the other hand, use voxel-based approaches.
 In both cases, the sensitivity image (diagonal image-based preconditioner) can be computed at the same time.
 This applies to specific algorithms, such as OSEM, and is handled automatically.
 The preconditioner itself is always computed separately.
-Sensitivity image, however, is only computed during the very ﬁrst iterations unless not enough memory is available for storage in which case it will be computed on-the-ﬂy.
-With PET/SPECT data, both the sensitivity image and the backprojection are saved in a thread-safe way by using atomic operations, more speciﬁcally the atomic addition.
+Sensitivity image, however, is only computed during the very first iterations unless not enough memory is available for storage in which case it will be computed on-the-ﬂy.
+With PET/SPECT data, both the sensitivity image and the backprojection are saved in a thread-safe way by using atomic operations, more specifically the atomic addition.
 Atomic operations guarantee that the read-write operation to the memory location is only available to the current thread until the operation is completed, essentially making the operation sequential.
 Atomic addition in this